 Secure all your other online accounts

-Any and all web-based (aka “cloud”) services that require you to log in with a username and password should either be used only with https from start to finish, or should be avoided completely while you’re using an open Wi-Fi hotspot.
+Any and all web-based (aka “cloud”) services that require you to log in with a username and password should either be used only with https from start to finish or be avoided completely while you’re using an open Wi-Fi hotspot.

 With more and more services being provided online, this is getting to be a larger problem.

-Using “the cloud” is a great way to manage your digital life from wherever you may be, but one of the key problems remains security.
+Using the cloud is a great way to manage your digital life from wherever you may be, but security remains a key problem.
 Using https is critical to that security when you’re out and about.